dheepakg/dheepakg.github.io/_posts/2020-11-28-psych-money.md

 * If you were a technology optimist in the 1950s you may have predicted that practical storage would become 1000 times or 10,000 times larger.
 Few would have said _30 million_ times larger within lifetime.
 But, thats what happened.

 ### 5. Getting Wealthy vs. Staying Wealthy
 > Good investing is not necessarily about making good decisions.
 It's about consistently not screwing up.

+* There are million ways to get wealthy, and plenty of books on how to do so.
+But there's only one way to stay wealthy; some combination of frugality and paranoia.
+* Compunding only grows if you can give an asset years and years to grow.
+* Planning is important, but the most important part of every plan is to plan on the plan not going according to plan.
+* A plan is only useful if it can survive reality.
+And a future filled with unknowns is everyone's reality.
+* Destruction in the face of progress is not only possible, but an efficient way to get rid of excess.
+* You need short-term paranoia to keep you alive long enough to exploit long-term optimism.

+### 6. Tails, You Win
+> You can be wrong half the time and still make a fortune.

 *